orchidhq/Orchid/features/orchid-posts-feature/README.md

 Add Jekyll-like blogging functionality to your Orchid site, with dated blog posts and RSS/Atom feeds.

 This plugin only creates the blog posts themselves.
-To generate archives for your blog posts' tags and categories, check out the {{ anchor('OrchidTaxonomies') }} plugin, and refer to the [OrchidStarter repo](https://github.com/orchidhq/OrchidStarter/blob/master/src/orchid/resources/config/taxonomies.yml) for basic taxonomies setup.
+To generate archives for your blog posts' tags and categories, check out the {{ anchor('orchid-archives-feature') }} plugin, and refer to the [OrchidStarter repo](https://github.com/orchidhq/OrchidStarter/blob/master/src/orchid/resources/config/taxonomies.yml) for basic taxonomies setup.

 ## Installation